AfoninAndrei/OPT-ML/README.md

 ## Method

 In fact, gradient descent is fundamentally a **sequence** of updates (from the output layer of the neural net back to the input), in between which a **state** must be stored.
-Thus we can think of an optimizer as a ODE-Net (or RNN).
+Thus we can think of an optimizer as a simple feedforward network (or RNN, etc.) that gives us nest update each iteration.
 The loss of the optimizer is the sum (weights are set to 1 in our experiments) of the losses of the optimizee as it learns.

 <img src="figs/loss.png" width="600" />